EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 - [ ] Build and run a non-root multi-stage Docker image for the FastAPI service.
 - [ ] Validate the container via `/health` and inspect logs that show propagated trace IDs.
-- [ ] Stand up an nginx reverse proxy that serves traffic through `http://localhost:8080`.
+- [ ] Stand up an NGINX reverse proxy that serves traffic through `http://localhost:8080`.

 **Missing a checkbox?
 Queue up an office hour before Session 05.**

 ## AI Prompt Seeds
 - “Write a multi-stage Dockerfile that installs dependencies with uv and runs FastAPI as a non-root user.”
-- “Draft an nginx config that forwards `X-Trace-Id` headers to an upstream FastAPI service.”
+- “Draft an NGINX config that forwards `X-Trace-Id` headers to an upstream FastAPI service.”
 - “Explain how Docker healthchecks integrate with GitHub Actions deploy pipelines.”